Where am I?

 |B.S.B.A.||Washington University in St. Louis (accounting)|

-I teach and publish in the fields of historical theology, Catholic social ethics and (strangely enough!) healthcare policy ethics.
+I teach and publish in the fields of the history of Christianity and social ethics.
 My particular interests are Greek and Latin patristics and Carolingian-era theological controversies.

 - Gregory Nazianzen.
 Foundations of Theological Exegesis and Christian Spirituality.
 Series edited by Hans Boersma and Matthew Levering.
 Grand Rapids, MI: Baker Academic Press.
 Forthcoming in 2016.